-From celebrating summer solstice at the British Museum to sipping on the nation’s top tipple for World Gin Day, there are so many exciting events happening across the city every year in June.
+From celebrating summer solstice at Stonehenge to sipping on the nation’s top tipple for World Gin Day, there are so many exciting events happening across the city every year in June.
 So, to make it easier for you to decide where to go and what to do, here’s our favourite picks of the top things to do in London in June.

 (WA= Wheelchair Accessible)